HzaRashid/news_source_objectivity/README.md

  - As a result, in this project, I calculated the objectivity of a tweet by taking the average of TextBlob's score of objectivity and Vader's score of neutral emotion.

 - Important to note: neither TextBlob nor Vader are completely accurate – the data in this project is meant to provide a rough estimate of objectivity.
+- Also, the table of raw data might include tweets that appear empty.
+This is likely because the tweet only contains emojis.